-Stock futures point to rebound following rally pause
+Stock futures trade lower ahead of latest jobless claims

 The latest jobless figures will be released before the opening bell

-U.S. equity futures have turned positive, the day after Wall Street finished mixed with the S&P 500 snapping a three-day winning streak.
+U.S. equity futures are trading lower, the day after Wall Street finished mixed with the S&P 500 snapping a three-day winning streak.

 Continue Reading Below